 Software Firewall Choices

 Software firewalls are a popular firewall choice for small businesses and individual home users to protect a home network or a single device.
-If you have an internet connection, you can rest assure that hackers are scanning to identify vulnerable machines.
+If you have an internet connection, you can rest assured that hackers are scanning to identify vulnerable machines.

 A home computer without a personal firewall will be discovered, and there will be outside attempts to gain access to sensitive data.
 There is a wide choice of software firewall solutions available on the market.
 Good software firewall solutions include those from well-known names such as MacAfee, Norton, and Fortinet.